mohalkarushikesh/SummarizeX/README.md

 # SummarizeX

-A simple web-based application for summarizing text using the Hugging Face Transformers library.
+SummarizeX is a web-based application for summarizing text using the Hugging Face Transformers library.
 Users can either upload a CSV file or enter text directly on the webpage to get the summarized text.
 The summarized text is displayed on the same webpage, and users can also download the summarized texts if a file is uploaded.

 ## Features

 - Upload a CSV file or enter text directly on the webpage
 - Summarize text using Hugging Face's pre-trained models
+- Choose from multiple summarization models (BART, T5, Pegasus)
 - Display summarized text on the same webpage
 - Download summarized texts as a CSV file